Kazakhstan, officially the Republic of Kazakhstan.

 Snow is quite common in the long winter months, but it's often light and not abundant.
 There are approximately a hundred days with snowfall each year on the plains of the far north, about 60 days in the central region, and about 20 days in the southernmost part.

-The mildest area in winter is the south-west, along the coasts of the Caspian Sea: here, the average temperature in January is -6 °C (21 °F) on the northern coast, it reaches 0 °C (32 °F) on the east coast, and slightly exceeds 0 °C (32 °F) near the border with Turkmenistan.
+The average temperature in January is -6 °C (21 °F) on the northern coast, it reaches 0 °C (32 °F) on the east coast, and slightly exceeds 0 °C (32 °F) near the border with Turkmenistan.

 There is also a small portion in the south-central part of the country, near the border with Uzbekistan, where the average in January is around freezing as well.

 Since there is no month that can be safe from either the cold or the heat, it's hard to find the best time to visit Kazakhstan.
 In the north and in Astana, in summer, from June to August, the average temperature is pleasantly warm, but you cannot rule out a few heat waves with peaks around 40 °C (104 °F).
-In the central and southern areas, where the heat is more common in summer, and it's scorching often enough, you may prefer spring and autumn, in particular, from mid-April to mid-May, and the second half of September.
-Around mid-April and mid-September, you can usually find acceptable weather conditions throughout the country.
+Around mid-April and mid-September, the weather is acceptable throughout the country.

 International Phone Code